dedsec00Retr0/My-UE-GOAP/docs/index.md

 No matter how you update world state,be sure you are updating variable CurrentWorldState,you can get and set this variable as long as you have GOAP Controller.

+//picture

+There are two functions you can call to set and get AI itself world state.

+//picture

 ## Sixth Step:Use GOAPController

 Search and create GOAPController blueprint to use on your ai pawn.

 //picture

-what you need to do is add initial world state in the default class setting, category "GOAP"
+A GOAPData Component has been created previously,here you can config a data asset called "memory".

 //picture

+Create data asset under the category "misc",choose data asset,choose GOAPMemory

+//picture

+Once you've done,click the memory,add initial world state in it,then config it in GOAPData component.

+//picture

-the last step is call TryExecutePlan every tick.
+the final step is call TryExecutePlan every tick.

+//picture